miso-lims/miso-lims/docs/admin/site-configuration.md

 it.
 When the QC Status column is hidden via `miso.display.bulk.qcStatus`, this value is applied automatically on save.

+## Required Fields

+Fields can be configured as required per object type.
+Each property takes a comma-separated list of supported field names.
+Invalid names will cause a startup error.
+All default to empty (no additional required fields).

+If a field is hidden via `miso.display.bulk.*`, it will not be enforced as required on bulk pages since the user would have no way to provide a value.
+The back-end validation still applies to all save paths, including indirect edits such as adding items to transfers or boxes.

+If a previously-optional field is changed to required, existing records that are missing a value for that field will fail validation on save.
+The admin is responsible for backfilling existing records before enabling a new required field.

+### `miso.required.pool`

+Comma-separated list of pool fields to require.
+Supported values: `SIZE`.

+Example: `miso.required.pool:SIZE`

 ## Index Checking

 ### `miso.pools.strictIndexChecking`